budostylz/ReactJS/React Fundamentals/Rendering UI with React/README.md

         </ul>
         );

-In this example, we have two sibling elements that are both at the root level (i.e. '<h1> and <ul>') .
+In this example, we have two sibling elements that are both at the root level (i.e. h1 and ul) .
 This won't work and will give the error:

         Syntax error: Adjacent JSX elements must be wrapped in an enclosing tag